-5. ASSETS HELD FOR SALE
+5. ASSETS HELD FOR SALE AND DISCONTINUED OPERATIONS

-On September 5, 2017, the Corporation entered into an agreement with Agnico Eagle Mines Limited ("Agnico") to sell the Santa Gertrudis project for total cash consideration of \$80,000, less working capital adjustments, and a 2% net smelter royalty on the project.
-At September 30, 2017, the assets and liabilities of Santa Gertrudis were classified as held for sale on the statement of financial position and operational results from Santa Gertrudis were classified as discontinued operations for the year ended September 30, 2017, and results from 2016 have been reclassified accordingly.
+On September 5, 2017, the Corporation entered into an agreement with Agnico Eagle Mines Limited ("Agnico") to sell the Santa Gertrudis project.
+At September 30, 2017, the assets and liabilities of Santa Gertrudis were classified as held for sale on the statement of financial position and operational results from Santa Gertrudis were classified as discontinued operations for the year ended September 30, 2017.